MadcowD/ell/README.md

 # Todos

-- [ ] someway of visualizing timeline nicely
-- [ ] comment system
-- [ ] human evals immediately & easily.
-- [ ] keyboard shortcuts for navigating the invocations (expand with . to see detialed view of the fn call)
-- [ ] everything linkable
-- [ ] comparisson mode for lms & double blind for evals.
-- [ ] evaluations & metrics (ai as well.)
-- [ ] feel like this should be a vscode plugin but idk, tensorboard is fine too.
-- [ ] codebases will have lots of prompts, need to be organized.. (perhaps by module or something)
-- [ ] live updates & new indicators.

-- [ ] chain of prompt visualization, per invocation is not the right work flow, but I can imagine a bunch of cards that go top to bottom with a line in between them. (like a timeline) and then you can click on the line to see the invocation. (or something like that) would be live <--- langmsith>
- * this remidns me that we are actually probably doing it wrong with @decorators, bc what is an operation? a call to a language model? there's a lot that can go into an invocation & you visualize that as a step through really with frames in programming
- * so this is probably all a bad idea.
- - [ ] navigation should be as easy as vscode. cmd shift p or spotlifht

 - [ ] Developing should be by func so I can run & go look @ the results even if the hash changes
 - [ ] Call stacks from langmsith are nice, but also fingerprinting
 - [ ] Depdendencies take up a lot of space when someone is grocking a prompt, so should we hide them or just scorll down to the bottom where it is?